-The statement of plan net position is presented below for the Fund as of December 31, 2018, 2017 and 2016.
+The statement of plan net position is presented below for the Fund as of December 31, 2019, 2018 and 2017.
 The financial statement reflects the resources available to pay benefits to members at the end of the years reported.
-A summary of the plan net position is presented below.
+A summary of the plan net position is presented on the next page.

-(A Fiduciary Fund of the Forest Preserve District of Will County, Illinois)
+(A Fiduciary Component Unit of the Forest Preserve District of Will County, Illinois)